iagmla/DarkTomb/challenge/README.md

 # DarkTomb Challenge

 *** Break this
+*** This challenge has been updated as of v1.1.1 to include a new message and new keys for Alice and Bob

 Alice sends an encrypted file to Bob.

-tomb akms-cbc -e msg msg.enc bob.pk alice.sk
+tomb -e msg msg.enc bob.qloq.pk alice.qloq.sk